Build Your First Chrome Extension: Step by Step

 - Missing privacy policy — required if your extension collects any user data

-- Misleading description — claiming features that do not exist
+- Misleading description — claiming features that don't exist

 - Single-purpose policy violation — each extension should do one primary thing

-If you build something valuable, there are several ways to monetize:
+If you build something valuable, there are several ways to turn it into income:

 - Freemium model — free core features with a paid upgrade.
 Use